wysheridan-xyz/wysheridan.xyz/content/_index.md

 further productive deliberation
 of those ideas can ensue.

+## Proposal
-The idea here is that simple
+The idea that stances of
 * support
 * reject

-citizen stances can be tallied to determine what is currently county majority.
+can be tallied
+to determine.
+What is currently
+the county majority?

+Then form that foundation further information services can be developed and provided to the citizenry.

+The vision is that this can be accomplished by the citizenry.

+Rekindle the Spirit:
+Of, By, & For is still an option.